dnfehren/sheets/README.md

 #Sheets
-a python object for seamless spreadsheet reading
+a python object for seamless spreadsheet reading across formats

 ##Goals
 Allow a python application to open and read data from a spreadsheet file without the need for specific file type coding.
 Users should be able to work with data from .csv, Excel .xls or .xlsx without needing to specifically create or invoke the logic from file specific libraries.
 Contributions welcome.